If a participant is sick or injured and unable to work, he or she may receive benefits through STD.

 Employees who work for a covered California Leidos organization are automatically enrolled in a special short-term disability insurance plan, the Leidos California Voluntary Disability Plan (Leidos CA VDP).
 This excludes employees working for subsidiaries who are covered by the State of California Short-Term Disability Insurance (CA SDI) program.

-The Leidos CA VDP is administered by Sedgwick CMS and meets or exceeds the requirements of the state of California.
+The Leidos CA VDP is administered by Sedgwick and meets or exceeds the requirements of the state of California.